UAA (Under Armour) Cyclically Adjusted Revenue per Share: $13.93 (As of Mar. 2026)

 Under Armour Business Description

-Under Armour develops, markets, and distributes athletic apparel, footwear, and accessories in North America, Asia-Pacific, Europe, and elsewhere.
+Under Armour develops, markets, and distributes athletic apparel, footwear, and accessories in North America, Asia-Pacific, Europe, and Latin America.
 Consumers of its performance-based clothing and shoes include professional and amateur athletes, sponsored college and professional teams, and people with active lifestyles.
-The company sells merchandise through direct-to-consumer, including e-commerce and more than 400 combined factory house and brand house stores, and wholesale channels.
-The Baltimore-based company was founded in 1996 and is led by controlling shareholder Kevin Plank.
+The company sells merchandise through wholesale partners, company-owned digital channels, and approximately 440 company-owned outlet and full-price stores.
+The Baltimore-based firm was founded in 1996 and is led by controlling shareholder Kevin Plank.